 If you’re visiting Cape Town in winter a whale watching tour should be top of your to-do list.
 From June to November you can witness the spectacular sight of migrating whales breaching and fluking (tail in the air as they begin a deep dive) along the coast of the Western Cape.
 Literally thousands of whales come to visit during the season and it’s a unique and unforgettable experience.

 Southern Right and humpback whales, come up from Antarctica in the winter season.
 They travel the ‘whale route’ along the coastline to their breeding grounds in the warmer shallower waters of Hermanus.
 This has earned the town the nickname of whale capital of the world.
+The annual Hermanus whale festival takes place in late September or early October.

+This is peak whale-watching season.
 You can spot whales close to land from vantage points along the False Bay coastline and also on boat trips from Hermanus.
 Experiencing these majestic creatures close up and in the wild is one of the unique fun things to do in Cape Town in winter.

 Go Hiking in Cape Town